PcComponentes/documentation-bundle/README.md

 }
 ```

-Depending on your installation, maybe you should add it to the bundles.php file instead
+Depending on your installation, maybe you should add it to the bundles.php file instead.

 ```php
 <?php